In a letter to President Obama urging clemency for Leonard Peltier, former United States Attorney, James H. Reynolds made the following claims:

 We suspect, and suggest, that there is not a logical explanation, notwithstanding whether or not Evan Hultman remained an Assistant U.S. Attorney, and especially for Mr. Reynolds’ claim of “totality” of knowledge of the Peltier case.

-Perhaps, in some unexplainable and confused manner, Mr. Reynolds has been taken in by the Peltier myth.
+Perhaps, in some unexplainable manner, Mr. Reynolds may have been taken in by the Peltier myth.

 “In the Spirit of Coler and Williams”